Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 While the analysis presented above applies to every $d\geq 2$, the case $d=2$ is special.
-This is already true (in a limited way) in the high temperature limit reviewed in \S \ref{ttpf}.
+This is already true (in a limited way) in the high-temperature limit reviewed in \S \ref{ttpf}.
 The leading order generalization of \eqref{uniform} to $d=2$ is

 and applies in the limit $T \to \infty$ at fixed $\omega.$ Now the result \eqref{hgy} is familiar from another point of view; \eqref{hgy} is simply the famous Cardy formula, which also tells us that the quantity $c'$ is related to the central charge of the 2d CFT via $c'= \frac{\pi^2 c}{3}$.
-The central charge $c$ parameterizes a Weyl anomaly, and so is often effectively computable in a simple manner.
+The central charge $c$ parametrizes a Weyl anomaly, and so is often effectively computable in a simple manner.

-We see from this discussion that the formula \eqref{uniform} of \cite{Bhattacharyya:2007vjd} should be viewed as a higher dimensional generalization of the Cardy formula (this point was emphasized \cite{Benjamin:2023qsc, Shaghoulian:2015lcn}).
-However there is one difference; when $d>2$ there is no known way of relating the constant $c'$ to an anomaly, so the computation of $c'$ is a hard dynamical problem in $d>2$ (as illustrated by the famous factor of $\frac{3}{4}$ between the weak and strong coupling partition function in ${\cal N}=4$ Yang Mills theory \cite{Gubser:1996de, Gubser:1998nz}).
+We see from this discussion that the formula \eqref{uniform} (seen in \cite{Bhattacharyya:2007vs}) should be viewed as a higher dimensional generalization of the Cardy formula (this point was emphasized in \cite{Benjamin:2023qsc, Shaghoulian:2015lcn}).
+However there is one difference; when $d>2$ there is no known way of relating the constant $c'$ to an anomaly, so the computation of $c'$ is a hard dynamical problem in $d>2$ (as illustrated by the famous factor of $\frac{3}{4}$ between the weak and strong coupling partition function in ${\cal N}=4$ Yang-Mills theory \cite{Gubser:1996de, Gubser:1998nz}).